Init2Vinit/Projects/End-To-End Project/Vendor Performance/README.md

 # Vendor Performance Analysis: End-to-End Project

-This project delivers a comprehensive data solution for optimizing vendor relationships by providing actionable insights into their performance.
+This project delivers a comprehensive data solution for optimising vendor relationships by providing actionable insights into their performance.

 ## 🎯 Project Goal